 Another interesting thing to do close to the lake is to visit the Abbey of Hautecombe, located on the lake’s wild shore.
 This beautiful 12th-century Cistercian abbey is the location of the Maison de Savoie’s (the House of Savoy) medieval tombs.

 Today, the dynastic Maison de Savoie is more well known as the ex-Royal Family in Italy (Italy’s monarchy was abolished in 1946).
 From Aix-les-Bains, it is a 35-minute drive to the Abbey of Hautecombe, but you can also take this boat cruise at Aix, which includes the visit to the abbey.
 For more freedom, you can rent a boat in Aix-les-Bains (different types available) and spend an afternoon or a day on the lake.

 Afternoon and Evening at Col de la Chambotte

 In the afternoon, drive up to Col de la Chambotte for some great views of the Lake du Bourget.
 From the parking lot, take the small path on the restaurant’s left (behind the tourist office hut), and walk for a few minutes under the trees.
 Then, it’s a WOW! moment guaranteed; the views of the lake are fantastic!

 Days 5 – 6 | Annecy

-The last stop of this road trip from Lyon is Annecy.
-If you drive directly to Annecy from Lyon, it is just an easy 2-hour drive, but we hope you enjoy this extended detour of the region.
+The last stop of this Lyon to Annecy road trip is Annecy.
+If you travel from Lyon to Annecy directly, it is just an easy 2-hour drive, but we hope you enjoy this extended detour of the region.

 In Annecy, we recommend spending one day exploring the Old Town and another day around the lake.
 This Annecy itinerary comes with many ideas for your stay in Annecy.

 So, what are you waiting for?
-Book this road trip Lyon to Annecy, in Eastern France today!
+Book this Lyon to Annecy by car itinerary today!